Middle children are more reliable and better friends, says research

 Stuck in the middle?

-Well, don't worry because it turns out that the myth that middle born children are somehow the forgotten siblings is not only untrue but that middle kids have got it going on.
+Well, don't worry because it turns out that the myth that middle born children are somehow the forgotten siblings is not true.
+In fact, you might actually be the best one.

-Studies suggest that because they rely less on attention than first-born or last-born siblings, middle-borns are more reliable and make better friends because of it.
+Studies suggest that because middle children rely less on attention than first-born or last-born siblings, middle-borns are more reliable and make better friends because of it.

 Because of their position in the family, the middle child spends more time with their siblings than their parents and are usually the ones that their siblings turn to in times of need.

-Middle-borns were found to put a lot of value in their relationships with other people and were more likely to have a close tight-knit group of friends.
+Middle-borns were found to put a lot of value in their relationships and were more likely to have a close tight-knit group of friends.

 The middle child is also much less likely to cheat on a significant other than an eldest or youngest born.